- How To Know If Your Cat Loves Kisses

 Cats communicate in different ways than humans do.
 So, they may not understand what the kissing gesture means.
 Additionally, their way of showing affection is different; thus, they may not understand the whole kissing thing.

 Nonetheless, some cats may understand that it’s their owner’s way of showing affection after they have done it repeatedly.
-But this will also depend on the cat and where you’re are kissing them.

 A cat that understands kisses will lean forward, purrs, or even rub her head on you when you kiss her.
 Such a cat knows that you’re trying to show affection, and it reciprocates with a gesture of its own.
 However, some cats may understand kisses, but they may not like them.
 Such a cat will turn away, hiss, or even swat, to show that it is against kissing.